suji@maierlawgroup.com

 Preventing Hostile Work Environment Complaints

 As discussed in our previous blog on Demystifying “Hostile Work Environment” Complaints, clients often reach out to us when they are faced with an employee complaint alleging a “hostile work environment.”
 Our previous blog explored the legal definition of what constitutes a hostile work environment and explained some of the benefits to investigating such complaints, whether or not the complainant alleges behavior that actually meets the legal definition of a hostile work environment.
 This is part two of the previous blog, where we discuss how to prevent a hostile work environment.
-In part three, we will explain how we investigate a hostile work environment complaint.
+In part three, we will explain how to investigate a hostile work environment complaint.

 How to Prevent a Hostile Work Environment